sctg-development/wp-go-downloader/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Keep in mind that this tool is designed for a specific use case and may require adjustments for different WordPress sites.
+Your welcome to open some Pull Requests to improve the tool or add new features for generalize this tool.

 ## License